-Clear Blue Technologies is committed to protecting and promoting the health and safety of its employees, customers, partners, and all visitors.
+Clear Blue Technologies is committed to protecting and promoting the health and safety of its employees, customers, partners, visitors, and communities where it operates.
 The Company's objective is to eliminate or reduce workplace-related injury and illness by anticipating, recognizing and controlling hazards.
-Management will continue to ensure that employees are competent, knowledgeable of the hazards and risks associated with their tasks, and provided with the resources and training to complete their work safely.
+Management will continue to ensure that employees are competent, knowledgeable of the hazards and risks associated with their tasks and provided with the resources and training to complete their work safely.